-If the school TA judgements were not amended during the visit, then the school can undertake this remoderation and resubmit the data.
+If the school TA judgements were not amended during the visit, then the school can undertake this remoderation and resubmit the data (please refer to p.25; 8.7; 2nd paragraph of the Teacher Assessment Guidance).

-If moderators had to amend some of the TA judgements then the LA will undertake re-moderation of the additional evidence.
+If moderators had to amend some of the TA judgements then the LA will undertake re-moderation of the additional evidence to confirm the final TA judgement.